Miami Dolphins vs. Indianapolis Colts NFL Week 4 Odds, Plays and Insights for October 3, 2021

-The Indianapolis Colts (0-3) will fight to break their three-game losing streak as they are 2-point underdogs against the Miami Dolphins (1-2) on Sunday, October 3, 2021 at Hard Rock Stadium.
-The total is 43.5 points for this game.
+The Indianapolis Colts (0-3) are an underdog by just 2 points as they aim to stop a three-game slide in a matchup with the Miami Dolphins (1-2) on Sunday, October 3, 2021 at Hard Rock Stadium.
+The game has a 43-point over/under.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.